COMPARISON

 • Scale - $379/month (5,000,000 requests, 300 requests/min)

 No league selection.
 No add-ons.
 No surprises.
-The Starter plan gives you all 1,196 competitions, 84,000+ players, and 20+ years of historical data from day one.
+The Starter plan gives you 80 competitions out of the box (with up to 1,196 available on request), 84,000+ players, and 10 years of historical data from day one.

 The Bottom Line on Pricing

-If you know exactly which leagues you need and want the cheapest possible entry point, Sportmonks Starter at €29/month costs less - but you only get 5 leagues.
-The moment you need broader coverage or add-on features, costs climb quickly.
+Sportmonks Starter at €29/month is cheaper only in the narrowest scenario: 5 leagues, limited scope, and no meaningful add-ons.
+The moment you need broader coverage, odds, xG, news, older history, or extra usage, costs climb quickly.
 TheStatsAPI is more predictable: you pay one price and get everything.

 Data Coverage